Institute for Nature Study: A photo guide

 The entrance and administration building.

 Concrete paths are few.
 Some areas are pretty muddy.
 There are ponds and a mini-marsh.
 The institute is for the city’s wildlife, to give them a home.
-It isn’t for human entertainment, so don’t go there in high heels!
+It isn’t for human entertainment, so don’t go in high heels!

 You can enjoy secluded paths and lengths of earthen walls from Edo times.
 And if you want to enjoy a picnic during the warmer months, there are picnic tables.
 Even for relaxing, it is great.

-A brief history of the Institute
+A Brief History of the Institute

 During Japan’s feudal era, it was the site of a residence for a daimyo.
 Unfortunately, hardly anything remains now.
 An enormous tree, “The Pine Tree of Tales” (物語の松), is said to mark the spot where his house once stood.
 During the late 1800s, it became a gunpowder warehouse for the army and navy.
 In 1917, it became an Imperial Estate and finally fell into its current form in 1949.